Financial-Times/atam4ex/README.md

   server: [port: 8443, scheme: :https, certfile: "/path/to/certfile", keyfile: "/path/to/keyfile"]
 ```

-> See `Plug.Adapters.Cowboy` module for details of all the options, including those for running under TLS.
+> See [`Plug.Cowboy`](https://hexdocs.pm/plug_cowboy/Plug.Cowboy.html) for details of all the options, including those for running under TLS.

 The server responds to requests on the `/tests` path.